MechanicalRock/mechanicalrock.github.io/_posts/2024-04-29-dependabot-management.markdown

 ## Transient Dependencies

-One gotcha I found while working with Dependabot is transient dependencies or dependencies of dependencies.
+One final gotcha I found while working with Dependabot is transient dependencies or dependencies of dependencies.
 Specifically, when you want combine a large number of PRs each containing a separate transient dependency.
 There is no special way to do this, and in fact the best way for node packages in `npm upgrade`.
 A more blunt and arguably stupid way to do it is to delete the `package-lock.json` file and then run `npm install`.
-This will update all the dependencies to the latest version.
-However, this is not recommended as it defeats the purpose of having a lock file in the first place, being a source of truth for the dependencies of the application.
+This will update all the dependencies to the latest version, however, this is not recommended as it defeats the purpose of having a lock file in the first place, being a source of truth for the dependencies of the application.

+## A Note on Testing

+Updating packages can be painful for a number of reasons.
+One of particular importance is ensuring nothing breaks once something is updated.
+If your application has no testing, and you wish for your application to continue working after complete a package update, you need testing in place.
+If this testing is manual, tackling 49 pull requests can take a long time.
+With automated testing, the time taken can be vastly reduced.
+If you want exemplary automated unit, integration and end to end testing, I recommend chatting to Mechanical Rock.

 ## Conclusion